Introduction and access to Whitehall publisher

 If you’re a managing editor, you can get permission to become an organisation admin to view and unsuspend your organisation’s accounts.

-You can view what applications they have access to and manage permissions for any ‘devolved’ applications, for example Maslow.
-You can’t manage access for Whitehall Publisher.
+You can view what applications they have access to and manage permissions for any ‘devolved’ applications, for example Manuals publisher.
+You cannot manage access for Whitehall publisher.

 How to get permission

 Most managing editors already have this permission.
-If you don’t, you can request to get your permission changed.
+If you do not, you can request to get your permission changed.

 View your organisation’s accounts